When I started SEO back in 2005, the rule of thumb was loud and clear:

-- help with the prioritization (creation and update) based on content opportunities (search volume, seasonality, revenue opportunity etc.)
+- Prioritize (creation and update) based on content opportunities (search volume, seasonality, revenue opportunity etc.)

 And trust the process: if you hired the right person to write content within their domain of expertise:

-- the article will have the right length because they won’t start with “what is an iPhone” intro on the “iPhone 14 review” page followed by 14 FAQ
+- The article will have the right length because it won’t start with “what is an iPhone” intro on the “iPhone 14 review” page followed by 14 FAQs

 And as SEO, your input to optimize will be more than welcome.
 Editors edit, SEOs optimize and success relies on the quality of your collaboration.

 - Favor guardrails over guidelines, and allow a margin of flexibility e.g. it’s ok if your title has two extra characters if the 60 first ones make sense

 - Please provide a list of URLs to the people responsible for updating them.
 It sounds so obvious that I never see it happening

 - Share (even basic) performance data so you share that responsibility

 - Use the performance + list of URLs to define clear action items: e.g.